magnusviri/tea-notes/README.md

 A big reason I kept these notes is because the [Tea CLI](https://github.com/teaxyz/cli) was private.
 It's public now and explains a lot of what is in my notes.
 You should probably read the CLI readme first.

-## CLI notes
+## Installing Tea

-They leave https off everything, but you should use it.
-Install Tea.
+The Tea.xyz folks leave "https://" off all of their examples, but you should use it.

+Install Tea to ~/.tea

 	sh <(curl https://tea.xyz)